Getting Started with the macOS Vulkan SDK

 sudo ./uninstall.sh

-Note: Since SDK components are copied directly to the /usr/local
+Note: Since SDK components are copied directly to

-and do not just run ./install_vulkan.py
+do not just run ./install_vulkan.py repeatedly copying the

-repeatedly copying the files over the previous versions.
+files over the previous versions.

 Vulkan SDK contents